 The Ohio Union, built in 1910, was the first student union at a public university.
-In 2004, The OSU Board of Trustees approved plans to construct a $100 million, state-of-the-art student center that would serve future generations of OSU students.
-While members of the student union leadership staff were ecstatic about the approval, they wanted to ensure the new student union showcase The Ohio State University and serve as a model for other Big 10 schools.
-The staff estimated that an additional $20 million was necessary to make the new Union “all it could be!”
-The development team didn’t have any knowledge of how to conduct a capital campaign or a database of donors.
-Cramer & Associates worked with the leadership staff and conducted a feasibility study to see if there would be enough support for this campaign.
+In 2004, the OSU Board of Trustees approved plans to construct a $100 million, state-of-the-art student center to serve future generations of OSU students.
+While members of the student union leadership staff were ecstatic about the approval, they wanted to ensure the new student union would showcase The Ohio State University and serve as a model for other Big 10 schools.
+The staff estimated that an additional $20 million was necessary to make the new Union all it could be.
+With no previous capital campaign experience and no existing database of donors, the development team engaged to Cramer & Associates to conduct a feasibility study and assess potential support for this campaign.

-Cramer & Associates worked closely with the assistant vice president of student life, to educate and train staff on the prospective engagement opportunities for the new facility.
-In addition, Cramer & Associates also assisted in the development of an outline of philanthropic areas of support, commemorative opportunities and tactics for personal engagement.
+Cramer & Associates worked closely with the assistant vice president of student life to educate and train staff on the prospective engagement opportunities for the new facility.
+We also developed an outline of philanthropic areas of support, commemorative opportunities, and tactics for personal engagement.
 During the feasibility study, we interviewed more than 40 individuals connected to the Ohio Union.